docker-mailserver/docker-mailserver/docs/content/examples/use-cases/external-relay-only-mailserver.md

 ```txt
 @example.com user:secret
 ```
 the username and password don't matter, since we use `mynetworks`.
-But you can configure a proper sasl account with credentials for added protection or instead of a VPN.
+But you can configure a proper SASL account with credentials for added protection or instead of a VPN.
 Furthermore we need to create `postfix-main.cf` with

 ```txt
 mynetworks = 192.168.2.0/24
 ```
 so that the relay _towards_ our private instance from the public instance via the VPN works.
-You can also use sasl of course.
+You can also use SASL of course.
 And with that everything is done.

 ## IMAP/POP3

-Imap and pop3 need to point towards your private instance, since that is where the mailboxes live, which means you need to have a way for your MUA to connect to it.
+IMAP and POP3 need to point towards your private instance, since that is where the mailboxes live, which means you need to have a way for your MUA to connect to it.